State lacks proof that $46m in Pine Tree Zone tax breaks created jobs

 This story has been changed to clarify the description of the publication, Maine Insights.

-To read the first part of this series click here.
+To read the second part of this series click here.

 The Maine Center for Public Interest Reporting is a nonprofit, non-partisan news service based in Hallowell.
 Web: pinetreewatchdog.org.
 Email: firstname.lastname@example.org.
 Staff member Morgan Filbert assisted with the research.